ubc-ds/slippages/pages/sight-to-sound.md

   </div>
 </div>
 <br>
+Carruthers an
-Carruthers and Girard struck upon an ingenious solution.
+d Girard struck upon an ingenious solution.
 They created a geography of the orchestra on a sheet of transparent plastic and used it to map over Carruthers’ art works.
 Dr. Girard recounts: “We created a transparent overlay of the seating chart and went page by page, figuring out which instruments would take responsibility for which parts of the images.”

 <button type="button" class="btn btn-light">[Next: The Premiere](https://ubc-ds.github.io/slippages/premiere)</button>